 Have you experienced a child who is whining that their legs hurt?
 Does your child wake you in the night crying and holding their chins?
 Has your child cried while holding their legs?
-You start asking questions about what happened or what hurts, but they don’t have much of an answer for you?
+You ask questions about what happened or what hurts, but they have little of an answer for you?
 Chances are it’s growing pains.

 We have experienced this many times in our household and after much research, a trip to the pediatrician, and a trip to Texas Children’s Hospital to make sure the diagnosis is correct, we learned a lot about growing pains.